earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral03-landsat-tifs-in-R.md

 ```

 Above, we use the $ after .tif to tell R to look for files that end with .tif.
+This is a good start but there is one more condition that we'd like to meet.
+We
+only want the .tif files that are spectral bands.
+Notice that some of our files
+have text that includes "mask", flags, etc. Those are all additional layers that
+we don't need right now.
+We just need the spectral data saved in bands 1_7.

-However, we want to grab all bands that both end with .tif AND contain the text
+Thus, we want to grab all bands that both end with `.tif` AND contain the text
 "band" in them.
-To do this we use the function glob2rx() which allows us to specify
+To do this we use the function `glob2rx()` which allows us to specify
 both conditions.
 Here we tell R to select all files that have the word **band**
 in the filename.
 We use a * sign before and after band because we don't know
 exactly what text will occur before or after band.
-We use .tif$ to tell R that
+We use `.tif$` to tell R that
 each file needs to end with .tif.